dimiliyn/HeyKotR/readme.txt

-This is just read me file, created first on server.
+This is just read me file, created firstly on server.